vtex/shoreline/packages/hooks/README.md

 Persisted keys states in query string params (URL).
 Use setState to update the query string params.
-The state will also reflect the changes. initial state will keep the value in the amount of component (page load)
+The state will also reflect the changes. initial state will keep the value in the amount of component (page load).

+**_useQueryState should be used inside of QueryStateProvider_**

 ```jsx
 function Input() {